AzureAD/microsoft-authentication-library-for-python/docs/index.rst

 **The following diagram serves as a map.
 Locate your application scenario on the map.**
 **If the corresponding icon is clickable, it will bring you to an MSAL Python sample for that scenario.**

-* Most authentication scenarios acquire tokens on behalf of signed-in users.
+* Most authentication scenarios acquire tokens representing the signed-in user.

   .. raw:: html